Jean de Florette: Development

 So Long, Stooge had starred comedian Coluche in his first dramatic role.
 Berri initially sought to continue his successful association with Coluche by casting him as Ugolin.
 However, Coluche, who was from the Paris area, was uncomfortable with the idea of doing a fake Provençal accent.
 Also, his first screen tests proved unconvincing.
 Coluche ended up demanding a salary of 11 million francs in order to ensure that Berri would not hire him.
 Yves Montand was initially reluctant to play Le Papet, as he did not want to look too elderly on screen; he eventually agreed to do a screen test together with Coluche.
 Unlike the latter, Montand was convinced by the test's result to accept the role.

 After Coluche left the project, Berri considered casting Jacques Villeret as Ugolin but Montand vetoed that choice.
 Also, Pagnol's family requested that the character be played by an actor who really came from the South.
 The role eventually went to Daniel Auteuil, who had grown up in Avignon and, while he did not speak with a Southern accent, felt comfortable reproducing it.
 So far, Auteuil had been mostly known by French audiences for his roles in comedies, and saw an occasion to give a performance of greater depth.
 Upon meeting Auteuil, Berri initially found him "too handsome".
 Auteuil, who was eager to win the role, requested a second interview with the director, for which he changed his appearance by shaving his head.

+Casting

+For Yves Montand the filming experience was particularly trying because his wife of thirty-three years, Simone Signoret, died during filming.
+Montand himself died in 1991, and the two films were among the last of a cinematic career spanning forty-five years.
+Having grown up in nearby Marseille, he visited the location before filming started, and endeared himself to the locals.

+Depardieu was well established as a versatile actor even before this role.
+Seemingly impervious to the great pressure on the film crew, he earned a reputation on the set for "fooling about, telling jokes, swearing at planes interrupting the shot and never knowing his lines until the camera was rolling".

+Daniel Auteuil used a prosthetic nose to make the character uglier.
+The role represented a great change for Auteuil.
+He had previously tended to play "smart, funny, urban hipster types", and the role as Ugolin – which earned him both a BAFTA and a César – was a great step forward in his career.